thumbliner/thumbliner/small-talk.md

 Do you agree with `insert trend`?
 I have not formed any good thoughts on it.<br>

-What is your philosophy on `insert subject`?
+What is your philosophy of `insert subject`?
 What about it?<br>

 It was better. `Insert name` broke it.